ykdojo/kaguya/README.md

 # Kaguya

 Kaguya is a ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
 This makes it a powerful tool for developers, enabling them to interact with their file system and run scripts directly from ChatGPT.
-To interact with Kaguya through ChatGPT, you'll need access to plugin devtools by getting on their waitlist [here](https://openai.com/waitlist/plugins).
+To interact with Kaguya, you'll need access to plugin devtools by getting on their waitlist [here](https://openai.com/waitlist/plugins).
 In case this approach doesn't work for you, we may be able to come up with a more open approach at some point in the future.

 ## Demo